fbpx

 End of the Road Festival is set in lovely old Victorian pleasure gardens, woodlands and fields located on a slight hill.
 It is predominantly a greenfield site with varying gradients, types of terrain and pathways.
 The natural terrain is bumpy in parts as you would expect in lush countryside but most of the festival areas can be reached via a road or pathway.
 We are committed to doing everything we can to make the festival accessible to everyone.
 Here is more information to help you plan your time at the festival.

-1. A copy of one or more of the following documents
+1. A copy of one or more of the following documents:

 – DLA/PIP or equivalent.